Section 150: canal properties

 3.2 Other Canal Undertakings

 The remainder of this section deals with the few canals that are not occupied by BWB.
 These remain in the occupation of the private undertakings which constructed them, or their successors.

 4.1 Manchester Ship Canal

 This is in law a Statutory Harbour.
-The extent of the hereditament continues to be determined in accordance with Regulation 5 of the Non-Domestic Rating (Miscellaneous Provisions) (No.2) Regulations 1989 [SI 1989 No.2303] (see RM 5: Section 350).
+The extent of the hereditament continues to be determined in accordance with Regulation 5 of the Non-Domestic Rating (Miscellaneous Provisions) (No.2) Regulations 1989 [SI 1989 No.2303] (see Rating manual: section 6 part 3 - section 350).
 The valuation of such dock hereditaments, which prior to 1 April 2005 were assessed by statutory formula, is undertaken by the Utilities Rating Team.

 Canals operated other than by British Waterways Board should be regarded as single hereditaments and entered in the local list for the Billing Authority Area in which the largest element of value arises.
 The hereditament should be identified as consisting of all waterways, locks, weirs and towpaths, basins, moorings (other than those separately assessed), and also visitor centres, museums, car parks refreshment rooms (where not let out), offices, stores and workshops where these facilities are used in conjunction with the waterway and are either adjacent to it or closely linked by functional connection, provided that they are all rateably occupied by the body operating the canal.
 Canals and other waterways occupied by a Drainage Authority may be exempt under LGFA 1988 Sch 5 para 14.